-Once you are clear about your personal values, you can turn to them whenever you need to make an important decision.
-Therefore no matter what surprises life throws your way, you will make intelligent decisions moving forward that feel good, are good for you, are good for others, and serve the greater good.
+No matter what surprises life throws your way, you will ultimately make optimal decisions that feel good, that are good for you, that are good for others, and that serve the greater good.

 What would a person with these values choose to do in this situation?

-Your answer will be found within your value hierarchy.
-And that answer will always be the right answer for where you are in your life right now.
+And just like magic, you find your answer in your value hierarchy. 🙂 And, what’s more, that answer will always be the right answer for where you are in your life right now.

-In the end your goal is to fulfill your highest values first and foremost, without needing to sacrifice them to your lower values.
+Remember that your ultimate goal is to fulfill your highest values, without sacrificing them to the lower values along your hierarchy.

-And finally, it’s now time to express your values in every decision you make and every action you take.
-So take action and go forth and live your life with a true sense of purpose.
+And now, finally that you have the necessary clarity of mind, it’s time to express your values in every decision you make and in every action you take.
+So take action and go forth and live your life with a real sense of purpose. 🙂

 Time to Assimilate these Concepts